-What Are The Best Bitcoin Wallets of 2019?
+Experts Pick: The Top 7 Best Bitcoin Wallets of 2019

-Choosing the best Bitcoin wallet is a daunting task even for people experienced in crypto.
-The technology is always evolving, new wallets keep entering the market and nobody wants to make the wrong decision with something as important as the bitcoin wallet.
-After all, it will be holding your precious coins.
+Choosing the best Bitcoin wallet is a daunting task even for experienced people in crypto.
+The technology is always evolving, new wallets keep entering the market and nobody wants to make the wrong decision for something that’ll be holding all your precious coins.

 Table of Contents

 Rubix Wallet is the easiest way for beginners to get into crypto.
 Simply sign up using their web interface and you’ll be provided with your own wallet that can hold Bitcoin, Litecoin, Ethereum and Bitcoin Cash.
 No download is required for Rubix, and the UI is ultra-intuitive, making it the most beginner friendly wallet.

 The best thing about the Rubix Wallet is that unlike other web wallets, it is non-custodial, meaning the company doesn’t control your keys and you don’t have to worry about your funds being stolen.

 Rubix also offers several other features that other wallets lack including:

 - Atomic Swap support.
 This allows you to exchange your coins for another one without a third party.